 $ 6,000 — Junior Year Scholarship

 $16,500 — Total Award

 2. COHORT: The Phillips Scholars Program will build on the cohort experience by bringing Phillips Scholars together every other month to share ideas and resources as they develop their service projects.
 In addition, students will learn from community organizations focusing their work on Minnesota’s achievement gap.
-The program will also select 5 scholars for the 2018-2020 cohort as opposed to the previous six participants.

 - However, If you are currently a junior and your major requires at least two additional years of study, you may still apply but you must clearly explain that you will be in school for two additional years.
 Failure to explain may result in disqualification from the competition.

 4. STUDYING ABROAD: Because Phillips Scholars are expected to participate throughout their junior and senior years, we expect students to make an intentional commitment to their scholarship during both years.
 The bulk of planning takes place during students’ junior year.